mike-a-yen/nn_demo/blog/post.md

 The third network is an illustration of what can be developed in `keras` trading line for line with `Tensorflow`.
 In about 10 lines of code I built a convolutional neural network that approaches state of the art performance for `MNIST`.

-## What to do now
+## What to do now?
+At this point I have given you a 10,000 ft view of how neural nets work and a quick introduction to how you can use them.
 Hopefully I have convinced you that neural networks can solve some really complicated problems while being easily accessible and fast to develop and test.
-Until recently I had put neural networks on a pedistal above all other machine learning algorithms, but now with `keras` training a neural net is as simple as training k-nearest neighboors or logistic regression.
+Until recently I considered neural networks out of reach, but now with `keras` I use them just like any other machine learning model.

 If you haven't already, I would recommend working through the [interactive notebook](../mnist_demo.ipynb) to test out `tensorflow`, `keras` and to get a feel for both APIs.

+## What has been skipped?
+A lot.
+I have tried to convey that using neural nets can be simple, and in some cases they can be.
+However if you want to really understand neural networks and their behavior, you will need to get very deep into the math behind the algorithm.
+There are many different free online course, books, websites, etc. that do a great job of explaining the technical details.

 #### Authors:
 Michael Yen